 - Follow up GP practice healthcare staff survey

-- Patients survey – Versions one and two (those who have used the Walk In Centre and those who haven’t)
+- Patients survey – versions 1 and 2 (those who have used the Walk In Centre and those who haven’t)

-- Practice Patient Participation Groups - continued visits
+- Continuing visits to Practice Patient Participation Groups

 - Focus group for deaf patients - 12th December 2018